micthiesen/spotify-my-slack/README.md

 1. `$ npm run watch` to start the server

 ### Sequelize ORM
-1. Sequelize CLI is available as `$ ./node_modules/.bin/sequelize`
+1. Sequelize CLI is available at `$ ./node_modules/.bin/sequelize`
-1. Options are provided to the command from `.sequelizerc`
+1. Options are automatically provided to the command from `.sequelizerc`